Made from pasteurized cow's milk

 Country of origin: United States

 Type: fresh soft

-Fromage Blanc is a fresh, spreadable cheese originated from the north of France and the south of Belgium.
-Many a times, the term Fromage Blanc is used interchangeably with Fromage Frais but according to French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
+Fromage Blanc is a fresh, spreadable cheese that originated from the north of France and the south of Belgium.
+Many times, the term Fromage Blanc is used interchangeably with Fromage Frais.
+Still, according to French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
 Fermented white cheese marketed under the terms fresh or fresh cheese must contain live flora at the time of sale to the consumer."
-In simple language, Fromage Frais must contain live cultures when sold, whereas with Fromage Blanc fermentation has been stopped.
+In simple language, Fromage Frais must contain live cultures when sold, whereas, with Fromage Blanc, fermentation has been stopped.

-Pure Fromage Blanc is almost fat free but cream is added to agument its flavour, which also increases its fat content making it nearly eight percent of total weight.
+Pure Fromage Blanc is almost fat-free, but the cream is added to augment its flavour, increasing its fat content making it nearly eight percent of total weight.
 It has a smooth, slightly citric flavour with a texture similar to ricotta.
-It is used in pastry fillings, pastas or served as a dessert with fruits.
+It is used in pastry fillings, pasta or served as a dessert with fruits.